NBISweden/aida-datahub-docs/docs/dsp/getting-started/vm-access.md

 connect.
 Fortunately, OpenSSH offers way to improve the experience.

-To get out of clicking the link, we can use something called `connection multiplexing` which allows ssh to use a single connection to many different things.
+To get out of clicking the link, we can use something called `connection multiplexing` which allows SSH to use a single connection to many different things.
 This happens after authentication, so activating it for the gateway means we can use it to connect multiple times.